peteole/ann-modules/README.md

 This is an abstraction of a neural network.
 It is a child of PlugIn and PlugOut as it needs to recieve input and provide an output.
 It has abstract methods to evaluate an input, a training example and to update its parameters accoarding to the last training examples.
 ### FullyConnectedNetwork
 An implementation of a neural network implementing backpropagation and gradient descent.
+### NetworkContainer
+A neural network which can include several neural networks.
+You can add networks to the container using the addNetwork-Method.
+Then use the makeNetworkChildOf-Method of the container to connect the networks in the container as you wish.
+When finished, use the makeOrder-Method to let the NetworkContainer evaluate in which order the updateOutput-Methods need to be called to evaluate an input.
+### ValueDefiner
+The training process generally conatains minimizing or maximizing a certain value which is computed by the output of a training example and maybe some parameters like the target output of the training example.
+ValueDefiners are an abstraction of those "Value Computers".
+They are Neural Networks you can add to your NetworkContainer at any place you wish just like any NeuralNetwork.
+### ErrorDefiner
+This is an implementation of a ValueDefiner using the mean squared error method to compute the value.
+It needs the target values for a training example in order to do so, so the target value array is "connected" to the target value output of the network container at the specified ports in the constructor.